Revou-FSSE-Oct25/milestone-1-mrafiasyifaa/README.md

 This website is an evolving project.
 Here are some features planned for future updates:

-* **Migration to External CSS:** Move all inline CSS styles into an external `style.css` file for a cleaner, more maintainable codebase and better caching performance.
-* **Responsive Design (Mobile-First):** Add CSS Media Queries to make the site look and function perfectly on mobile devices and tablets, not just desktops.
-* **Language Switch Functionality:** Enable the "English/Bahasa Indonesia" dropdown button to actually change the text content on the site.
+* **Language Switch Functionality:** Enable the "English/Bahasa Indonesia" dropdown button to dynamically change the text content.
+* **Dark Mode Toggle:** Add a switch to toggle between light and dark themes using CSS variables.
-* **Project Detail Pages:** Make the "Learn more about this project →" links functional, leading to new pages dedicated to each project's case study, tech stack, and challenges.
+* **Project Detail Pages:** Create dedicated pages for each project case study.
-* **Downloadable CV:** Add a button/link to allow visitors to download a PDF version of my professional resume.
+* **Backend Integration:** Connect the contact form to a real email service (e.g., EmailJS or a Node.js backend).

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/KTVBmApB)